 If you’ve seen my first flight tracker, you will probably have noticed that it uses a stock RTL-SDR v3 tuner, and the basic extendable dipole antenna that comes in the RTL-SDR kit.
 In converting that project to become “Plane Sailing”, I decided to improve the antenna and receiver hardware for ADS-B tracking.
-Of course, I had to add a second antenna for the AIS tracking part of the project, since the two technologies use different frequencies and therefore benefit from different antenna lengths.
+Of course, I had to add a second antenna for the AIS and APRS tracking part of the project, since the two technologies use different frequencies and therefore benefit from different antenna lengths.

 Antennas on my roof